mwhorse46/pyconf_2022_decorators_generators_workshop/slideshow.md

 # About me

-A `Python Enthusiast` with _*6.5 years*_ of experience working across multiple domains, verticals and Frameworks.
-He is also an active Open-Source contributor, with multiple libraries published over PYPI (`flask-dantic`, `lazy-alchemy`, `py-lambda-warmer` etc.), and currently working as `Technology Lead`, delivering Python Based Full Stack Solutions to the clients.
+A `Python Enthusiast` with _*6.5 years*_ of experience working across multiple domains, verticals, and Frameworks.
+I am an active Open-Source contributor, with multiple libraries published over PyPI (`lazy-alchemy`, `py-lambda-warmer`, `flask-dantic` etc.), and currently working as Technology Lead with SenecaGlobal, delivering Python Based Full Stack Solutions to clients.

 ---

-# What are we gonna cover ?
+# What are we gonna cover?

 - `decorators`
 - `generators`

-There `importance` and `applications`. ...
+Their `importance` and `applications`. ...

 ---

-# What is a `Decorator` ?
+# What is a `Decorator`?

 `A decorator is a design pattern in Python` that allows a user to `add new functionality` to `an existing object` without `modifying its structure`.

 ---

-# Why `Decorator` ?
+# Why `Decorator`?

 Let us understand with an example.

-Say you have a function `abc` which is working absolutely fine.
-You now want to add an additional functionality to `log time`.
-You went ahead and modified code.
-Now say you have a hundred functions and you want to modify each one of them ?
+Say you have a function `ABC` that is working fine.
+You now want to add additional functionality to `log time`.
+You went ahead and modified the code.
+Now say you have a hundred similar kinds of functions and you now want to modify each one of them.

-This is where `decorator` helps !
+This is where the `decorator` pattern helps!

 ![w:200 bg right:20% blur:1px](download.png)